Skip to main content

 Scope and Contents

 The collection includes a wide variety of textual and photographic materials related to the Robinson-Clapp family of Wichita, Kansas and Kansas City, Missouri.
-It includes materials related to Betty Clapp Robinson's gardening activities, including both the Westport Garden Club of Kansas City, Missouri and the Garden Club of America, as well as her volunteer and board work with Kenmore (the home of George Washington's sister Betty and Fielding Lewis in Fredericksburg, Virginia), the Visiting Nurse Association, the Kansas City Junior League, and other organizations.
+It contains materials related to Betty Clapp Robinson's gardening activities, including both the Westport Garden Club of Kansas City, Missouri and the Garden Club of America, as well as her volunteer and board work with Kenmore (the home of George Washington's sister Betty and Fielding Lewis in Fredericksburg, Virginia), the Visiting Nurse Association, the Kansas City Junior League, and other organizations.

 Also in the collection are records from Dr. Ernest Franklin Robinson's medical practice during the Spanish American War, as well as material from Dr. Kip Robinson's military medical service and, later, his practice in Kansas City, Missouri.
 Medical materials may include information about individually identified individuals, but these materials all date prior to World War II.